The suggestions below are based on the use of EQ Printables Inkjet Fabric Sheets. Click here to view and print the PDF version.

 - Trim any loose threads from the fabric.
 Do not pull them.

-- Adjust printer setting to Plain Paper (Use Thick Paper if printer has this option).
+- Adjust the printer setting to Plain Paper (use Thick Paper or Cardstock: in Settings, look for Media Type, and select a thicker-than regular paper, if printer has this option).
 The quality setting is up to you.
 Sometimes we find Best or Photo quality can put out too much ink.
 Normal quality may be a better setting, but each printer is different.

 - Remove all paper from tray (use Manual Feed if available), and insert fabric one sheet at a time.
 Print onto fabric side of sheet.

 - Let dry for 15 minutes after printing.
-(For Vivera inks one of our testers suggested allowing the prints to dry for 2 or 3 days, but this is up to you.
-You may also let them dry for 15 minutes.)
+(For Vivera inks, it has been suggested to allow the prints to dry for 2 or 3 days, but this is up to you.)
 Peel off plastic backing.

 - Soak in room temperature water for 10 minutes.
-We recommend soaking in distilled water, since local tap water may have additives that affect the printer ink.
-If you notice ink bleeding, soak in a solution of one part fabric softener to three parts distilled water.
-The soaking is intended to remove excess printer ink, so keep the fabric moving gently by swishing it around in the water solution if you notice bleeding, and change the water often.
+We recommend soaking in distilled water, since local tap water or well water may have additives that affect the printer ink.
+If you notice ink bleeding, soak in a solution of one-part fabric softener to three-parts distilled water.
+The soaking is intended to remove excess printer ink, so keep the fabric moving by swishing it around in the water solution if you notice bleeding.

 - Lay flat to dry.
 You may want to blot with a paper towel so that water does not pool on your printed fabric.

 - To help the sheet feed through the printer, you can snip off the corners of the leading edge of the fabric or fold masking tape along the leading edge.